rocicorp/replicache/design.md

 # System Overview

-Replicache is an embedded cache that runs inside a mobile app and synchronizes with some existing web service.
-In this document, we refer to the entire existing server-side stack as the *Data Layer*.
-The Data Layer could be as simple as a document database or could be a massive distributed system -- Replicache doesn't care.
+Replicache is a cache that runs inside the browser and synchronizes with a web service.
+The web service typically already exists when Replicache is added and it could be as simple as a document database or could be a massive distributed system -- Replicache doesn't care.
+In this document, we refer to the web service as the *Data Layer*.
+An application uses an instance of the *Replicache Client* to read from and write to the local cache, and the client synchronizes with the data layer in the background.

 ![Diagram](./diagram.png)

 ## Data Model

-Replicache synchronizes updates to per-user *state* across an arbitrary number of clients.
+Replicache synchronizes updates to per-user *state* across an arbitrary number of Replicache clients.
 The state is a sorted map of key/value pairs.
 Keys are strings, values are JSON.
-The canonical state fetched from the server is also known as the *Client View*.
+The canonical state fetched from the data layer is known as the *Client View*: the client's view of the user's data in the data layer.

 ## The Big Picture

 The Replicache Client maintains a local cache of the user's state against which the application runs read and write transactions (often referred to as *mutations*).
 Both read and write transactions run immediately against the local state and mutations are additionally queued as *pending* application on the server.
-Periodically the client *syncs*: pushing pending mutations to the Data Layer, then pulling updated state from it.
-Mutations flow upstream, state changes flow downstream.
+In the background the client *syncs*, pushing pending mutations to the Data Layer, and pulling updated state from it.
+Mutations flow upstream in push and state changes flow downstream in pull.

-A key feature that makes Replicache flexible and easy to adopt is that Replicache does not take ownership of the data.
-The Data Layer owns the data, is the source of truth, and requires only minimal changes.
+A key feature that makes Replicache flexible and easy to adopt is that Replicache does not take ownership of the data on the server.
+The Data Layer owns the data, is the source of truth, and typically requires only a few small changes to work with Replicache.
 Processes that Replicache knows nothing about can mutate state in the Data Layer and Replicache Clients will converge on the Data Layer's canonical state and correctly apply client changes on top of it.

 # Detailed Design